 Day 1: Athens

-From the Athens International Airport, you can take the bus (EUR 6) or the metro (EUR 10) to the city center.
+From the Athens International Airport, you can take the bus (EUR 6), the metro (EUR 10).
 The metro is often the better choice because it can bypass the heavy traffic!

 I would usually suggest two to three days in Athens.
 But with only 10 days in Greece, I believe one day in Athens should suffice.
 It’s certainly enough to see the main sights like the Acropolis, the Acropolis Museum, the Ancient Agora, the changing of the guards in front of the parliament, and some additional ancient sites in the center of the city.

-You will start off with a busy day so make sure to take a rest at a restaurant or cafe along the way and enjoy a breather!
+It will be a busy day, so make sure to take a rest at a restaurant or cafe along the way and enjoy a breather!
 Many dining options, including delicious vegetarian and vegan restaurants are available in Athens!
 You’ll also have time for a stroll through Plaka and Anafiotika and see some street art.
 For sunset, head to Mount Lykavittos, which is the highest hill in the city.

 Day 2: Agistri